 - Playing high intensity sports where your glasses risk falling off your face or breaking from getting hit

 Whatever your reason is, it’s important you wear contact lenses that help you see.
 This means they have to be of the right power to match your eye prescription.
 I am assuming you have your prescription with you from the last time you went to the optometrist.

-Buying contact lenses online
+Buying contact lenses for astigmatism online

 These days, buying contact lenses is as easy as going to some website, selecting a product, quantity, and entering the prescription number for each eye.